Frontier Internet Review: Customers Call It “Rock Solid”

 overall quality

-Frontier fiber plans provide high quality internet service.
+Frontier fiber plans provide high-quality internet service.
 Prices are reasonable for the great reliability and fast speeds, and pricing is fairly transparent and straightforward.
 Customer service isn’t outstanding, but the internet service itself is reliable, so hopefully you don’t need to call too often.
 If DSL is all you can get, find another provider because it’s an expensive plan for a potentially unusable service.

 What do customers think of Frontier?

 Customers are happy with Frontier’s fiber service itself but frustrated with customer service agents.
+Here's the overall gist of what customers are saying:

 Fiber internet usually outshines other connection types because of its newer technology and symmetrical speeds.
 “No complaints.
 It's been rock solid,” says user Neatfeek83, who chatted with Reviews.org over Reddit about their experience working from home during the COVID-19 pandemic.
 “Asynchronous speeds were a non-starter for me,” they explain.
 “A lot of my co-workers who didn't realize the difference between [synchronous/symmetrical and asynchronous speeds] quickly found themselves bottlenecked, waiting for files to upload at substandard speeds.”